yyang-pplus/yyang-pplus.github.io/_posts/2019-03-04-the-lifetime-of-a-temporary-and-its-extension-explained.md

 `TRACE_FUNCTION_CALL()` macro is just a convenient way to show the name of the current function.

-# Lifetime of a Temporary
+# Lifetime of a temporary

 > Normally, a temporary object lasts only until the end of the full expression in which it appears.[<sup>\[1\]</sup>](#references)